AbuSuudy/FinalYearProject/ReadMe.md

 ![chrome_2017-08-24_13-45-31](https://user-images.githubusercontent.com/15980314/29666985-83f13840-88d2-11e7-8013-6c3a2dfcb3a5.png)

 ### Coloured Table
-This is a coloured table and colour is determined by the amount of movement taking place int thathour the more movement that takes place the closer to red and the inverse it would be closer to blue.
+This is a coloured table and colour is determined by the amount of movement taking place in that hour the more movement that takes place the closer to red and the inverse it would be closer to blue.
+This data is gathered from the kinect.
 This type of visualisation is best for when you are trying to compare different days to each other like how does the movement at 11 am compared to the previous day.
 In this case, a lot more movement at 11 am on the 30th takes places compared to the 11 am on the 29th.
 This size of this table would increase rapidly to prevent this I could only display one week of data for the visualisation at a time.
 The data from this visualisation is gathered from the Kinect.

 ![chrome_2017-08-24_13-50-36](https://user-images.githubusercontent.com/15980314/29667143-3da2afbc-88d3-11e7-9f4e-131a598896fc.png)